Humanitarian and political background

 NRC's initial response primarily hinged on site management support to the authorities.
 Since the beginning of its intervention, NRC has focused on ensuring the provision of quality services in the camps though enhanced coordination and information management, infrastructural upgrade as well as timely dissemination of key information to camp residents.

 In addition NRC provides Education, Food Security and Shelter.
 In Thessaloniki NRC is now offering a holistic urban

 housing scheme – ensuring not only the provision of shelter but also access to other basic services –for vulnerable refugees and migrants.

 Furthermore, NRC has been raising awareness on the reality faced by refugees as they arrive in Europe.
 NRC has been advocating for a coordinated response that not only addresses the humanitarian needs, but also encourages the international community and European member states to fulfil their human rights and refugee law obligations.

-NRC has been supporting the authorities in camp management and coordination in the reception and identification centre and in the overflow informal settlements on Chios Island, as well as in five refugee sites on the mainland.
-Between May and December 2016 NRC was also the national Site Management Support (SMS) working group co-coordinator.
+NRC has been supporting the authorities in camp management and coordination in the reception and identification centre and in the overflow informal settlements on Chios Island, as well as in two refugee sites on the mainland.

 NRC’s camp management teams support the Government-appointed Camp Managers in: